Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 Cabinet Box Integrity

 The choice between hardwood plywood and particle board significantly impacts your cabinets' durability.
 Particle board, while cheaper, presents several challenges: it doesn't accept finish evenly, lacks strength, and can absorb moisture, leading to bubbling and deterioration.
 Always verify the presence of a sturdy back panel—some manufacturers cut corners here, leaving you staring at your wall through cabinet openings.
+Particle board is not a good choice when choosing unfinished cabinets.

 Shelf Construction